Cyber Security and Data Protection

 Panasonic established guidelines for breach prevention, anomaly detection, and incident response covering defense against cyberattacks on its factories.
 We review these guidelines on an ongoing basis.
 All of Panasonic’s sites worldwide defend against cyberattack risks following these guidelines.
 We also conduct response training for plant personnel on the assumption that security incidents will occur to help raise awareness.

-As consumers conveniently use various products equipped with software and connected with network, we must ensure product security to prevent harm from attacks initiated by malicious third parties who aim to leak or alter data or cause device malfunction.
-Panasonic establishes internal structure and rules, including guidelines for promoting security-conscious development, and regularly reviews these structure and rules to ensure customer peace of mind when using products.
+As consumers conveniently use various products equipped with software and connected with networks, we must ensure product security to prevent harm from attacks initiated by malicious third parties who aim to leak or alter data or cause device malfunction.
+Panasonic establishes internal structure and rules, including guidelines for promoting security-conscious development, and regularly reviews the structure and rules to ensure customer peace of mind when using products.
 We also promote research and development in AI-based anomaly detection technology to prevent harm from cyberattacks.
-Moreover, there are training to provide employees skills necessary to ensure product security such as, risk analysis and secure coding, etc.
+Moreover, there is training to provide employees with skills necessary to ensure product security such as risk analysis and secure coding.

 To jointly tackle the above 3 initiatives, we have a dedicated team that regularly collects and monitors information about threats and vulnerabilities and implements countermeasures as necessary, while another team is dedicated to conducting drills in response to an assumed cyberattack.